DawidNiezgodka/Scenario1/README.md

 The accompanying code (https://github.com/guenter-hesse/KafkaAnalysisTools) was used as a basis for implementing the benchmark.
 In this repository, Ansible playbooks from the linked repo are used (in a modified version) to configure and execute the benchmark.

+*Note*: The template for the graph (`index.html`) should normally be put on a separate branch where the benchmark data is saved.

+## Caveat
+This is a preview-only repository.
+To conduct the test, it is necessary to set the appropriate secrets, have a project, and modify certain variables, the values of which have been removed for security reasons.